LNLenost/various-stuff/README.md

 # various-stuff
-A repository where I host various stuff
+A repository where I host various stuff.
+Like, anything that comes to my mind